hafabdulla/Pong/README.md

 ## Contributing

-If you have suggestions for improvements, find any bugs, or would like to contribute to the project, feel free to:
+If you have suggestions for improvements, find any bugs, or would like to contribute to the project, to contribute by:

-- Submit an issue: Report bugs or suggest new features by opening an issue.
+- Submitting issues for bugs or feature requests.
-- Submit a pull request: If you'd like to contribute code, please fork the repository and submit a pull request with your changes.
+- Forking the repo and creating pull requests.

 ### Note